 You cannot use copies made under the fair dealing provisions for any other purpose.
 If you do, then the copies are infringing copies and penalties may occur.
 The copyright owner's permission is required.

-Under the moral rights legislation, you should always acknowledge the author and title of the work.
+You should always acknowledge the author and title of the work.
+See 'Moral rights' below.

 What are "moral rights"?

 "Moral rights" are rights relating to a creator's reputation in connection with their work and have nothing to do with morality.
 You must give the creator of a literary, musical, artistic or dramatic work or of a film the right to be attributed as the creator of the work or film and the right to have the integrity of the work respected.
-These new rights supplement the right of a creator not to have their work falsely attributed.
+These rights supplement the right of a creator not to have their work falsely attributed.

 The right of attribution

 You should attribute a creator when you reproduce a work or film and it should be clear and reasonably prominent, so that the person receiving a reproduction of the work or film will have notice of the creator's identity.

 The right of integrity